Infant deaths, malaria cases soar in Venezuela

 Story highlights

-- Malaria cases in Venezuela rose 76% in 2016 compared to 2015, records from Venezuela's health ministry say
+- Malaria cases in Venezuela rose 76% in 2016, records from health ministry say

 - Last year, 11,466 infants died, a 30% increase over the year before

-(CNN)As Venezuela grapples with severe medical shortages, infant deaths, maternal deaths and cases of malaria are skyrocketing.
+(CNN)Infant and maternal deaths and cases of malaria are skyrocketing in Venezuela, which is grappling with severe medical shortages.

-Malaria cases in Venezuela rose 76% last year compared to 2015 with over 240,000 reported cases.
+Confirmed malaria cases in 2016 stood at 240,000, a 76% increase over 2015.
 Maternal deaths rose 66% to 756.
-Last year 11,466 infants died, a 30% increase, according to new records recently released by Venezuela's health ministry.
+Last year, 11,466 infants died, a 30% increase, according to new records recently released by Venezuela's health ministry.
 It's the first health data released by the government in nearly two years.

 The staggering increases illustrate how badly Venezuela lacks basic medicine, equipment and supplies to treat even the simplest of injuries.